Skip to content

 1. Great Blasket Island, County Kerry

-Great Blasket Island is the largest Irish island belonging to the Blasket Islands archipelago.
-The Blasket Islands archipelago comprises six islands which are located on the western side of the Dingle Peninsula in County Kerry.
-The majority of these islands were once inhabited and then abandoned in 1953 following a government decision which deemed the living conditions too difficult.
-The island of Great Blasket was the last of the archipelago to be inhabited.
+Great Blasket Island is the largest Irish island in the Blasket Islands archipelago, which comprises six islands on the Dingle Peninsula’s western side in County Kerry.
+Most of these islands were once inhabited but abandoned in 1953 after a government decision deemed the living conditions too tricky.
+The island of Great Blasket was the last archipelago island to be inhabited.

-It is renowned for its flora and fauna, deserted houses and is accessible by ferry from Dingle town.
-For experienced hikers, you can walk the An Cró Mór, the highest point of the island (292 meters).
-If you do visit this island in County Kerry, make sure to stop and visit the Wild Atlantic Way!
+It is renowned for its flora and fauna, deserted houses, and accessibility by ferry from Dingle town.
+For experienced hikers, you can walk the An Cró Mór, the island’s highest point (292 meters).
+If you visit this island in County Kerry, stop and see the Wild Atlantic Way!

-Arranmore Island is the largest populated island in County Donegal and the second largest in Ireland with over 500 inhabitants.
-It is an island not very well known because it is much less touristy than the other Irish islands.
-Nevertheless, it is rich in heritage and the local inhabitants are very attached to their traditions.
-Arranmore is also part of the Gaeltacht, where the Irish speak Irish Gaelic, and live in traditional houses.
+Arranmore Island is the largest populated island in County Donegal and the second largest in Ireland, with over 500 inhabitants.
+It is not well known because it is much less touristy than the other Irish islands.
+Nevertheless, it is rich in heritage, and the local inhabitants are very attached to their traditions.
+Arranmore is also part of the Gaeltacht, where the Irish speak Irish Gaelic and live in traditional houses.
 From mainland Ireland, you can admire spectacular views of the island from the sea.
-The island is approximately 22 km long and is at the top for an incredible panorama of the Donegal coasts.
+The island is approximately 22 km long and is at the top of an incredible panorama of the Donegal coasts.

 You can take the ferry from the coast to reach Arranmore.
 Arranmore Island has great wilderness, lakes, and peat moss.
 It is endowed with an exceptional wild landscape to discover.
 Several routes can be made by car along the dirt roads, or you can explore the island on foot.